infominer33/infominer33.github.io/index.md

 Organizing information in github repositories is a form of systematic study, and helpful for content creation.
 I'm gradually converting the more complete portions into their own pages, here.

 All of this research is open-source.
-I will welcome any suggestions or additions you'd like to make.
+I will welcome any suggestions or additions you'd like to offer.

 * [Electronic Cash and Virtual Currencies, Before Bitcoin](/research/electronic-cash.html)
 * [Cypherpunks and the Crypto Wars](/research/cypherpunks.html)